-Category: Salsa / Last Updated: Thu Apr 11 / Written By: Michelle
+Category: Social Dancing / Last Updated: Mon Aug 26 / Written By: Michelle

-These guys aren't playing regularly at The Highway anymore but now play regularly at The Palais in Semaphore from 3:30pm to 6:30pm Sundays.
+These guys aren't playing regularly at The Highway anymore but now play at different pubs around Adelaide.
+To find out more follow them on Facebook.

 The Highway Hotel has long been a staple on the Adelaide Pub scene.
 It’s always open, it’s always busy and there’s always something happening.
 We went along on a summery Sunday afternoon and danced to the groovey reggae/funk tunes of Reggae On.

 Let's Look Back at this Fabulous Afternoon...

 This event was not a structured, organised 'dance night' as such.
 Instead was the perfect opportunity for us to prove what we do!

 Teach people to be able to dance multiple partner styles at pubs and hotels around Adelaide regardless of wether it's a pre-arranged dance event or not.
 And boy, did we dance!

 If there is one thing the Highway Hotel is known for it’s their stylish and expansive beer garden.
 They have taken it to a whole new level with a long back wall that has been converted into comfortable booth seating, lounge areas, high bars, a separate bar just to serve beer garden patrons and even a huge cinema screen.
 All of this is then lit by the soft glow of colourful festoon lighting to give the garden a relaxed ambiance.